Chart Color Schemes

 Darley features high concentrations of family households, with a lower-than-average median household size

-Family households account for 80.0% of all households, including 39.7% couples with children, 26.3% couples without children, and 13.1% single parent families.
-Non-family households constitute the remaining 20.0%, with lone person households at 18.3% and group households comprising 1.7%.
+Family households constitute 80.0% of all households, including 39.7% couples with children, 26.3% couples without children, and 13.1% single parent families.
+Non-family households comprise the remaining 20.0%, with lone person households at 18.3% and group households comprising 1.7% of the total.
 The median household size is 2.8 people, which is smaller than the Greater Melbourne average of 3.0.

 Frequently Asked Questions - Households